dockfiles/Laravel-Postgres/README.md

 ```

 This will run all dependencies to start serving Laravel on your `localhost`.

-If you see a Forbidden error, try restarting the containers with `docker compose restart`.
+If you see an Nginx Forbidden error, try restarting the containers with `docker compose restart`.

 # Database Login